 5. Serpent.
 The serpent apparently represents shedding the old evil skin and beginning life anew in a better direction.
 It was said by Mayan priests to be the day when man "gathers together all the experience of life."
 The may refer to reflecting back on the old life and changing undesirable aspects.

 The three days of Temple, Lizard and Serpent thus may each represent the beginning day of

-the three periods of life of childhood, adolescence and adulthood.
+the three periods of life of childhood, adolescence and mature adulthood.